 Occupational, speech and physical therapy interventions in the management of cerebral palsy are important in relieving the symptomatic effects of the condition.
 It not only relieves, but improves the overall learning and functional quality of life for these individuals.
 The MiraColt is inspired by the benefits that hippotherapy has shown for people with cerebral palsy.
-It reproduces almost exactly the natural and complex three-dimensional motion experienced when walking or riding a horse.

 The MiraColt, consistently used as complementary cerebral palsy therapy equipment, delivers numerous neuro-motor and cognitive improvements that improve outcomes and quality of life for people with cerebral palsy.
-The device, which is simple to operate, safe and fun to ride, can be used both in a clinic setting or at home with minimal supervision and directive support from a therapist.
+The device, which is simple to operate, safe, and fun to ride, can be used both in a clinic setting or at home with minimal supervision and directive support from a therapist.

 The MiraColt helps with cerebral palsy gait training by teaching the muscles and joints to work in a proper motion by directing the riders’ hip movement into the normal human walking gait pattern.
 This consistent input increases muscles memory and strength, which translates into correcting gait function.
 Research has shown that after about 24 sessions, each about 30 minutes, children had significant improvements in functional skills (self-care, social function, and mobility) and a reduced need for caregiver assistance.
 Users had better postural balance in the sitting position, dynamic balance, and functionality.